• Home

 Kill that disease!
 So lots of bed rest.

-Each of those things taxes your body, uses more of those valuable resources: Food, water, energy.
+Each of those things taxes your body and uses more of those valuable resources: Food, water, and energy.

-Development of antibiotics for medical use began in the 1940s, and many illnesses moved from having a prognosis of certain death to a prognosis of 10 days of pill-popping as life goes on.
+The development of antibiotics for medical use began in the 1940s, and many illnesses moved from having a prognosis of certain death to a prognosis of 10 days of pill-popping as life went on.

-Prior to the 1940’s my ominous red line?
+Before the 1940s, my ominous red line?
 Not good.

 So Which Infections Are Most Concerning?